Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

-There’s so many variables, social support, after stroke is an extremely important variable that affects people’s recovery quite a bit.
-What kind of caregiving and what situation they’ve had it.
-So there’s so many variables, and that’s why everybody is different in terms of their trajectory of where they go, and how they go there.
+There are so many variables, social support, after stroke is an extremely important variable that affects people’s recovery quite a bit.
+What kind of caregiving and what situation do they have?
+So there are so many variables, and that’s why everybody is different in terms of their trajectory of where they go, and how they go there.
 But in terms of exercise, yes, it’s extremely important.

 Dr. Eva Mistry 10:55

-But we as clinicians also understand that, that’s hard, not just because of the maybe physical disability that’s been sustained as part of stroke, but there’s a brain injury and brain injury causes chemical imbalances that in itself can cause fatigue, and mood change as motivation changes.
+But we as clinicians also understand that, that’s hard, not just because of the maybe physical disability that’s been sustained as part of the stroke, but there’s a brain injury and brain injury causes chemical imbalances that in itself can cause fatigue and mood change as motivation changes.